quelopes/GeNNet/README.md

 $ docker run -d -p 8787:8787 -p 3838:3838 -p 7474:7474 -v dir/Data:/home/rstudio/Data -v dir/Results/:/home/rstudio/Results quelopes/gennet
 ```

 Obs: The ports must be available/free on the hosting system.
+The directories dir/Data and dir/Results must exist in the host filesystem.
+More information on how to create and prepare these direcotries is described in section ARCHIVES below.

 **3 - Open your browser**